 Looking back and looking forward

 The turn of the calendar is a natural time to reflect on the past year and look forward to the new year.
 We work hard to make this a special place for clients and our team and in 2019 our efforts were noticed more than ever.
-It seemed like every month, we were receiving wonderful recognition for our efforts with clients, our team or the financial planning profession.
+It seemed like every month, we were receiving wonderful recognition for our efforts with clients, our team or the financial planning profession and we believe we are one of the most decorated firms in the country.

 In 2019, we were named: